The best minimiser bras for an even, flattering look - as tested by us

 "Minimising bras can be useful under button-up shirts and figure-hugging clothing," she adds, "but they can also help when exercising."
 However, you should always look to invest in one of the best high-impact sports bras if you are planning on running or taking part in another high-impact exercise."

-Do minimizer bras really work?
+Do minimiser bras really work?

-In our experience of testing the best minimizer bras, we've found that these bras really can reduce the look of your chest, giving the illusion of a flatter or smaller bust.
+In our experience of testing the best minimiser bras, we've found that these bras really can reduce the look of your chest, giving the illusion of a flatter or smaller bust.
 As we've noted, the bras won't actually change the size of your breasts, and West advises that "an underwired bra in the correct size will provide the everyday comfort, smoothing, support and shaping our breasts require."

 Hannah Holway

+Hannah is the UK Shopping Writer for woman&home.
+As a shopping writer, Hannah has written on everything from period pants to wine subscriptions, and is especially interested in sustainable alternatives to well-known products, as well as books and homeware accessories.
 Before she joined the team at woman&home Hannah headed up the social media accounts for Wonderland in 2019, where she was also a Contributing Editor for the magazine’s sister titles.
 During the COVID-19 pandemic, Hannah also explored evolving shopping trends at New York Magazine’s The Strategist UK, researching everything from face masks to status candles and even pens.